 - 12 hours or more – Undergraduate

-- 9 hours or more – Graduate
+- Nine hours or more – Graduate

 Part-time enrollment is:

-- 9 - 11 hours (three-quarter time) - Undergraduate
+- Nine - 11 hours (three-quarter time) - Undergraduate

-- 6 - 8 hours (half-time) - Undergraduate
+- Six - eight hours (half-time) - Undergraduate

-- 5 - 8 hours (half-time) - Graduate
+- Five - eight hours (half-time) - Graduate

 - GPA guidelines are different for HOPE recipients.
 All HOPE recipients will have a HOPE GPA and Institutional GPA.
 The HOPE GPA does not include any credit hours earned before high school graduation (dual enrollment); the Institutional GPA does.
 All HOPE recipients must maintain the required HOPE GPA as well as maintain Satisfactory Academic Progress standards.

-To review our Satisfactory Academic Progress Policy, please refer to the SAP Policy Webpage
+To review our Satisfactory Academic Progress Policy, please refer to the SAP Policy Webpage.

-Concurrent Enrollment Form: Complete this form if you wish to receive financial aid at UTC (Home institution) based on the hours enrolled at another (Host) institution.
+- Concurrent Enrollment Form: Complete this form if you wish to receive financial aid at UTC (Home institution) based on the hours enrolled at another (Host) institution.

 - To complete the Financial Aid Authorization Survey, the student must log into the MyMocsNet account and click on the Money Tab at the top of the screen.
 The link for Financial Aid Surveys will appear in the upper right hand corner of the screen.

 Office of Admissions at 423-425-4662.

-Financial Aid & Scholarship Office at 423-425-4677 or email@example.com.
+Financial Aid and Scholarship Office at 423-425-4677 or email@example.com.

-The Free Application for Federal Student Aid (FAFSA) should be completed each year.
-It is available January 1st each year online at www.fafsa.gov.
+- The Free Application for Federal Student Aid (FAFSA) should be completed each year.
+It is available Jan.
+1 each year online at www.fafsa.gov.

-If you are the parent that is required to report financial information on the FAFSA and you are remarried, then the stepparent's information must be included on the application or that student will not be considered for federal student financial aid.
+If you are the parent required to report financial information on the FAFSA and you are remarried, the stepparent's information also must be included on the application or that student will not be considered for federal student financial aid.
 If you believe that your situation is unique or unusual other than the stepparent's simple refusal to provide the requested information, you should contact our office to discuss the matter further.

-If a student is not yet 24 within the year the FAFSA is filed, generally is still considered a dependent student and must submit biological (and spouse) parents’ information on the FAFSA.
+If a student is not yet 24 years old within the year the FAFSA is filed, the student generally is still considered a dependent and must submit biological (and spouse) parents’ information on the FAFSA.

 Complete the FAFSA using your actual tax return information; then, contact the Financial Aid Office at 423-425-4677 or by e-mail at firstname.lastname@example.org for a possible income adjustment review.